 The Company accounts for offering costs in accordance with ASC 340, Other Assets and Deferred Costs.
 Prior to the completion of an offering, offering costs will be capitalized as deferred offering costs on the balance sheet.
 The deferred offering costs will be charged to stockholders' equity upon the completion of an offering or to expense if the offering is not completed.
-Offering costs of \$49,394 and \$99,843 for the Company's Regulation A offering were charged to stockholders' equity during the years ended December 31, 2018 and 2017, respectively.
+Offering costs of \$676,215 and \$49,394 for the Company's equity offerings were charged to stockholders' equity during the year ended December 31, 2019 and 2018, respectively.